ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 ### Example: Disabling all default mappings and selectively defining your own
 VimTeX also makes it easy to disable *all* default mappings, then selectively enable only the mappings you want, using the LHS of your choice.
+You might do this, for example, to avoid cluttering the mapping namespace with mappings you won't use.
 From `:help vimtex-default-mappings`:

 > If one prefers, one may disable all the default mappings through the option
 > `g:vimtex_mappings_enabled`.
 Custom mappings for all desired features must
 > then be defined through the listed RHS <plug>-maps or by mapping the available commands.

-(You might do this, say, to avoid cluttering the mapping namespace with mappings you won't use.)
 To disable all VimTeX default mappings, place `g:vimtex_mappings_enabled = 0` in your `ftplugin/tex.vim`, then manually redefine only those mappings you want using the same mapping syntax shown above in the Example section on [Changing a default text object mapping](#example-changing-a-default-text-object-mapping).
 In case that sounds abstract, here is an example to get you started:
 ```vim